littleblackfish/coilmd/analysis/README.md

-These are some simple anlysis scripts
+These are some simple anlysis scripts.
+An understanding of the preferred folder hierarchy is necerrary to practically use loopy ones.

 # melt.awk